Phakamat-ra/VitualR/README.md

 # React + Vite
-You can check the resulg right here ! https://vitual-r-myproject.vercel.app/
+You can check the result right here ! https://vitual-r-myproject.vercel.app/